 Spotlight: Mora Garberg Multimount bushcraft knife

 Immediately after its release in 2016 the Mora Garberg had quite the impact.
-Budget brand Morakniv introduces a €100 knife?
-The nerve.. is what most bushcraft enthusiasts thought.
+Budget brand Morakniv introduces a 730 kr. knife?
+'The nerve...', is what most bushcraft enthusiasts thought.
 At least: until the first enthusiasts got a hold of one.
 It was love at first sight!

 To understand why the Garberg was such a remarkable step for the Swedish brand you need to know which tools actually put Mora on the map.
 It were budget knives such as the Mora Companion.
-A simple and decent knife, perfect for bushcraft and hunting purposes, which will cost you no more than 20 euros.
+A simple and decent knife, perfect for bushcraft and hunting purposes, which will cost you no more than 20 pounds.
 Many bushcraft enthusiasts started their first fire with this knife.
-And even people who spend hundreds of euros on outdoor knives, often own one or multiple Mora Companions.
+And even people who spend hundreds of pounds on outdoor knives, often own one or multiple Mora Companions.
 This fact alone tells you more about how beloved those knives are.

-Mora Garberg
+Morakniv Garberg

 Sandvik 14C28N steel